 Put all the dry ingredients into your large mixing bowl keeping the yeast and salt separate as the salt may kill the yeast.

 Tip the melted butter into the flour mix followed by the water and mix using a dough hook or cutlery knife until a dough forms.
-Knead by hand or using your dough hook until the dough is stretchy and soft.
-That will take about ten mins by hand and five on a medium speed with your mixer.
+Knead by hand or using your dough hook until the dough is semi stretchy and soft.
+This takes about 8/ 9 mins on a medium speed in my free standing mixer.